tytydraco/yessleep/out/A_Guest_at_My_Hotel_Requested_a_Demonic_Symbol_on_His_Bed_I_Should_Never_Have_Done_It_Part_2_The_Dinner.md

 He offered me a Corona from his bucket.
 I knew I’d cave and drink with him later, but my stomach couldn’t handle alcohol at the moment.
 “I’m a lightweight, I’m sorry.
 Let’s wait til tonight,” I said, picking up one of his empty bottles and cheers-ing him with it.

 I checked my phone once I left the pool deck.
 I had a dozen work-related texts, but one in specific I’d been waiting for.
 Neal had texted me back about Kilday’s symbol.
 It read: We cant text about this.
 Its not safe.

-Now, I didn’t usually take Neal seriously.
-But if I was ever going to, it occurred to me this might be the time.
-It made me a little nervous.
+I didn’t usually take Neal seriously.
+But if I was ever going to, I realized this might be the time.
 But the thought of flaking or canceling on Kilday was even more nerve-wracking.
 Plus, I really did want to eat with him.
 I texted Neal to say thanks, then went back up to the lobby.
 I knew I would see Neal at work the next evening.
 I could ask him more about it then.

 The rest of my workday was relatively drama-free.
 I checked with security again to see if Morris had found the black case, but he had gone home.
 The guard on duty after him said Morris hadn’t told him anything about it.
-There was nothing I could do short of taking two hours to review all the cameras myself, so I put off worrying about it until the next day.
-My mind kept drifting back to Neal’s text.
-I’d get worried for a minute, then convince myself not to be.
-Then 8:00PM arrived.
-It was time for dinner.
+When 8:00PM arrived, it was time for dinner.

 The Aqua Table had this weird “nautical meets millionaire kitchen” vibe that never gelled for me.
 Lots of dark, polished woods, fake fruit bowls, and granite countertops violated by fishermen’s nets and steering helms.
 Whatever.
 People seemed to like it.
 I had eaten there before and the food was actually great.